Frequently asked questions about the National Hackathon CE

 How are teams organized?

-Participants usually work in multidisciplinary teams.
+Participants usually work in teams.
 You may be assigned to a team or have the option to form your own team, but that depends if you subscribe individually, or via your teacher.
 Team sizes typically range from 4 to 6 students, preferably in a mix of skills and perspectives.

 Why should I participate as a student?